AbdelStark/smartgiveaway-tellor/README.md

 As part of the Gitcoin Hackathon we are building a Giveaway platform (similar to twitter giveaways).

-This is a Proof Of Concept aiming to use `Tello` technology to build innovative features on top of an Ethereum smart contract solution.
+This is a Proof Of Concept aiming to use `Tellor` technology to build innovative features on top of an Ethereum smart contract solution.

 ## Use case